scrapinghub/spidermon/docs/getting-started.md

     }

 #### With JSON Schema
-Another way to validate items is to use a [json schema](http://json-schema.org/).
-SPIDERMON_VALIDATION_ADD_ERRORS_TO_ITEMS supports this way too.
+Another way to validate items is to use a [JSON schema](http://json-schema.org/).

-In that case you need:
+In that case you need to:

 * enable ItemValidationPipeline